junxit/us-congress-bills-113/metadata.md

 - 2014-06-30 — Placed on the Union Calendar, Calendar No. 379.
 - 2014-06-30 — Reported by the Committee on Oversight and Government Reform.
 H. Rept.
 113-507.
 - 2014-06-30 — Reported by the Committee on Oversight and Government Reform.
 H. Rept.
 113-507.
+- 2014-07-14 — Considered under suspension of the rules. (consideration:  CR H6162-6164)
+- 2014-07-14 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4193.
+- 2014-07-14 — Mr. Gosar moved to suspend the rules and pass the bill, as amended.
+- 2014-07-14 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6162)
+- 2014-07-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6162)